daniel-keogh/theory-algos-project/README.md

 **_Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?_**

 As mentioned previously, secure hash algorithms should be "preimage resistant".
-A preimage of a given hash value (`H`), is any message (`M`) that when run through the hash algorithm will produce the value of `H` [1].
+A preimage of a given hash value (**_H_**), is any message (**_M_**) that when run through the hash algorithm will produce the value of **_H_** [1].
 In other words, a preimage is any message wherein `Hash(M) == H` [1].
 Preimages are distinct from collisions, which is where two distinct input messages produce the same hash.

 If given a hash value, one can search for preimages using a brute force technique which involves continuously checking the hash output of different messages until eventually finding a message that produces the same output as the target hash.
 The below C code is adapted from the pseudo-code shown on page 174 of [1].
-Here, the `find_preimage` function takes a SHA-512 hash (called `target`), and will iteratively try to find the SHA-512 hash of a random plaintext message (`m`).
-It will then use `strcmp` to check if the hash of that message (`hash_m`) equals the hash value passed into the function.
+Here, the `find_preimage()` function takes a SHA-512 hash (called `target`) and will iteratively try to find the SHA-512 hash of a random plaintext message (`m`).
+It will then use `strcmp()` to check if the hash of that message (`hash_m`) equals the hash value passed into the function.
 If so, the function will return the matching input message (`m`), or otherwise continue looping until a match is found.

 ```c
 #include <stdio.h>